CWML/gitdemo/readme.md

 ## Creating a Repository

-First let's change directory or cd to our desktop and then create our working directory:
+First let's open a terminal window or gitbash if you're on windows.
+Now that you're in the terminal, we'll change directory or cd to our desktop and then create our working directory:

 ```
 cd ~/Desktop